Ft. Lauderdale Domestic Violence Lawyer

 The Law Offices of Dave L. Simmons, P.A.

-"Defending Your Domestic Violence Charge in Court"
+"Defending Your Domestic Violence Charges in Court" REPRESENTATION BY AN EXPERIENCED

 If you have been charged with this offense by way of an arrest, you may feel embarrassed and upset at the situation.
 It is the goal of the Law Office of Dave L. Simmons, P.A. to have your case dismissed or the charges reduced to a lesser offense by utilizing every defense strategy available including:.